 Susannah Goodman is a potter, teacher, organizer and advocate.

-A lifelong Detroiter, Susannah has worked in arts education and administration with with Living Arts, Pewabic Pottery, The Heidelberg Project, and the Detroit Institute of Arts.
+A lifelong Detroiter, Susannah has worked in arts education and administration with Living Arts, Pewabic Pottery, The Heidelberg Project, Oakland Community College, and the Detroit Institute of Arts.
 For nearly a decade, Susannah was the studio manager of Ladybug Studios, a ceramics cooperative and community studio in Southwest Detroit.

 Working at the intersection of arts and social change, Susannah is a founding member of Detroit Jews for Justice.
 From 2019-2022, she served as DJJ’s Deputy Director, laying the groundwork for the launch of an independent nonprofit.
 She now serves on the Board of Trustees.